Insights Basics

 Analyze uniques by?

-The "Analyze uniques by" is an essential concept in insight creation.
-You can set the entity to which Mitzu performs the analysis.
-The two most common entities are users
+"Analyze uniques by" is an essential concept in insight creation.
+You can set the entity that Mitzu performs the analysis on.
+The two most common entities are users and groups, but you can select any entity in your data as the core entity.

-entity for any analysis.
-This means that any insight is regarding the user.
+By default, Mitzu selects the users entity for any analysis.
+This means each insight is built around users.

-as the core entity, you will analyze group segment behavior.
+If you select groups as the core entity, you will analyze the behavior of group segments.

 Insight configuration